 3.4.6.
-Orchestrator - Transport Network Management Interfaces
+Orchestrator - WAN Infrastructure Connection Management Interfaces

-The Transport Network Manager provides management capabilities of the transport network segment.
-The T-NOVA Orchestrator - Transport Network Interface (T-Or-Tm) interface supports requests from the Orchestrator to provide connectivity services typically for inter data centre (over MAN and/or WAN) or Internet connectivity.
+The WAN Infrastructure Connection Manager (WICM) provides management capabilities of the network segments that are external to NFVI-PoP, and can be generally designated as Wide Area Network (WAN).
+The T-NOVA Orchestrator - Wide Area Network Interface (T-Or-Tm) supports requests from the Orchestrator to provide connectivity services typically for inter data centre (over MAN and/or WAN) or connection to customer connectivity services (which may range from simple Internet access to enterprise network service models such as L2/L3 VPN).
 Furthermore, the interface supports retrieving monitoring information with respect to the provisioned connectivity services.
-This interface is also used by the TNM to report back to the Orchestrator the outcome of all requests received.
+This interface is also used by the WICM to report back to the Orchestrator the outcome of all requests received.

-ETSI NFV T-NOVA Interfacing Relevant Description and Comments Reference Reference Point name Point Orchestrator -This interface between TNM and the Transport T-Or-Tm Or-Vi Orchestrator is used to manage the set-up, tear Network down and monitoring of networks Interface
+Interfacing entities T-NOVA Reference Point name ETSI NFV Relevant Reference Point Description and Comments Orchestrator - This interface between WICM and the Wide Area T-Or-Tm Or-Vi Orchestrator is used to manage the set-up, tear Network 1-01-1111 01-111 down and monitoring of network segments that Interface are external to the NFVI-PoPs.

 Table 6.
-Interfaces between the T-NOVA TNM and the Orchestrator
+Interfaces between the T-NOVA WICM and the Orchestrator